 Authors, agents, or publishers can submit an application to speak at a TED event by filling out their speaker nomination form.

-Interested in exploring Submittable for your own book promotion campaign?
-Find out more about how Submittable can help with crowdsourcing ideas or content, running contests, or setting up an application process for podcast guests, musicians, or anyone else you’d like to involve in your book campaign.
+Interested in launching your own book promotion campaign?
+Submittable’s software for publishers can help with crowdsourcing ideas or content, running contests, or setting up an application process for podcast guests, musicians, or anyone else you’d like to involve in your book campaign.